simple-nguyen/game-of-life/PROMPTS.md

 This is a list of prompts used within this project, by order of usage.
-I will commmit the code after every prompt and note if AI used or not:
+I will commmit the code after every prompt and note if AI used or not: (model: claude3.5)

 ```
 Based on the project readme, initalise my project, including .github, terraform, backend and frontend